Shiaulis/Eesti-Ilm/README.md

 ## About the App

-Eesti Ilm is a simple weather app,that shows infromation from [Estonian Weather Service](http://www.ilmateenistus.ee/?lang=en)
+Eesti Ilm is a simple weather app, that shows infromation from [Estonian Weather Service](http://www.ilmateenistus.ee/?lang=en)

-## App Releases

-### v.1.4
-Increase build target to iOS 15, major and minor code refactoring

-### v.1.3.1
-Fixed typo on the main screeen, launch screen improvements

-### v.1.3
-Replaced application icon, improved widget behaviour

-### v.1.2
-The very first AppStore release.
-Contains 4-days forecast screen + 2 widgets

 ## Beta Testing
 Please use [the link](https://testflight.apple.com/join/CMLvzuYL) to subscribe on app beta testing.